-I am thrilled to share with you a real highlight of the wedding year for me, Garry and Lynsey’s magnificent Mansfield Traquair wedding day.
+I am thrilled to share a highlight of my wedding year when I was Garry and Lynsey’s Mansfield Traquair wedding photographer.

-Add to this all the beautiful personal touches and meticulous attention to detail that had gone into creating this wedding and you know it’s going to be a brilliant wedding day.
+Add to this all the beautiful personal touches and meticulous attention to detail that went into creating this wedding, and you know it will be a brilliant wedding day.

-Both the boys and girls were getting ready nearby at the beautiful Nira Caledonia Hotel in Edinburgh’s New Town.
+The boys and girls were getting ready at the beautiful Nira Caledonia Hotel in Edinburgh’s New Town.

 Humanist Wedding Ceremony